-In 2022, the region's housing authorities plan to foster and maintain affordable housing through education and training for low- and moderate-income households.
-In addition, the Regional Council is actively fostering smart growth policies to its member cities which include higher density transit-oriented developments based on the centers design.
+The Regional Council is actively fostering smart growth policies to its member cities which include higher density transit-oriented developments based on the center's design.
 The housing authorities also offer homeownership opportunities such as down payment assistance.
-It should be noted that community resistance to high density housing has declined markedly over the past several years and many have been or are being built.
+It should be noted that community resistance to high density housing has declined markedly over the past several years and many have been or are being built, though resistance in some communities is still strong.
 The challenge now is to make a share of those high-density units available for low to moderate income persons.
-Salt Lake City has committed a large share of its redevelopment agency budget to low income housing.

 Also reference pages 7 and 8 regarding S.B.
-34.
+34/H.B.
+462.